mahoney1/docs/animaltracking-tutorial.md

       `org.example.animaltracking:instantiate`

       and hit ENTER.

-    - Hit ENTER to accept the remaining defaults for the remaining parameters when prompted.
+Choose to select ENTER to accept the remaining defaults for the remaining parameters when prompted.

 In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking-ts@xxx`, under the 'Fabric Local Ops' pane.

-12. Still in the VS Code extension, navigate to Nodes under 'Local Fabric Ops' and highlight `peer0.org1.example.com` and right-click....Export Connection profile and save it in your $HOME directory as filename `connection.json` - the client applications maintain configuration settings via a JSON configuration file called `clientCfg.json` located in the `animaltracking/typescript/client/cfg` subdirectory.
+12. Still in the VS Code extension, navigate to Nodes under 'Local Fabric Ops' and highlight `peer0.org1.example.com` and right-click....`Export Connection profile` and save it in your $HOME directory as filename `connection.json` .
+This file is used by the client applications to know how to connect to the Fabric network and in particular the configured peer.

 13. From a terminal, navigate to the `animaltracking/typescript/client/` subdirectory - run the following commands: